wlazlok/toDoApp/README.md

 * [Screenshots](#screenshots)

 ## General info
-This project is simple To Do App to menage tasks (tasks can be sorted by categories).
+This project is simple To Do App to manage tasks (tasks can be sorted by categories).

 ## Technologies
 Project is created with: